awchiu23/CryptoTools/README.md

 - This tool is for monitoring your NAVs and positions.

 ## CryptoStats
-- This tool provides some historical stats sourced through API data.
+- This tool provides some historical stats sourced through APIs.

 ## CryptoTrader
 - This tool is for automated trading on the exchanges.